Includes Roan Mtn, Grassy Ridge Bald, Max Patch & the Great Smoky Mountains.

 After a relatively stiff climb we reached the huge grassy meadows atop the peak.
 The panoramic views from the summit area are absolutely stunning.
 Although it was somewhat hazy on the day of our hike, on a clear day you can see Grandfather, Beech and Sugar Mountains towards the east, and Mt.
 Mitchell and the Black Mountains towards the south.

 Grassy Ridge Bald dominates the center of Grassy Ridge.
 At an elevation of 6189 feet, it's one of the highest grassy balds in the Appalachian Mountains.

 Scattered throughout the meadows on the summit, as well as along most of the trail, you'll find beautiful specimens of rhododendron and flame azaleas.
-We also saw many wild flowers along the route, but didn't get a chance to see the rare Gray's Lily that is indigenous to the area.
+We also saw several wildflowers along the route, but didn't get a chance to see the rare Gray's Lily, which is indigenous to the area.

 Many people say that this stretch of trail is the most beautiful section along the entire length of the Appalachian Trail.
 I can't speak for the trail north of Virginia, but I would certainly rate this as one of the best hikes in the Southern Appalachians.

 Total roundtrip mileage for the hike is 5.1 miles, with a total elevation gain of 1150 feet.

 Roan Mountain State Park encompasses 2006 acres of southern Appalachian forest at the base of 6285 foot Roan Mountain.
 Park elevation ranges from 3000 feet in the valley to around 3700 feet on surrounding ridges.
 The park is located on Highway 143 southeast of Johnson City, TN.